anonymousiclr959/TTrules-main/README.md

 ## Use case

-XXX provides the use case.
+The excel file adult_testset_fold_3_RulesUseCase.xlsx provides the use case.

 ## Results